goeiebook/creativelab/narrative.md

 ---

 Discoveries about the ball begin to emerge after three days of play.
-Aside from becoming better at manipulating it, I'm also beginning to note character details.
-Such as the sound it makes in different environments.
-Splat when it's bounced into a buddle (which also substantially reduces the return energy).
-Echoed reverberations when bounced through a culvert.
+Aside from becoming better at manipulating it, I'm also begin to note character details.
+Such as the sound it makes in different environments. _Splat_ when it's bounced into a buddle (which also substantially reduces the return energy).
+Long tailed reverberations follow when bounced through a culvert.

 ![spectrogram of a tunnel bounce][tunnelbounce]